mnowotnik/biolemmatizer-threadsafe/README.md

 ## Installation

-- mvn clean install
+    mvn clean install

-or
+or (only biolemmatizer-core)

-- gradle build (only biolemmatizer-core)
+    gradle build

 ## TODO